hannesne/projectnewcastle/src/PatientTestsApi/readme.md

 This project includes a [dev container](https://code.visualstudio.com/docs/remote/containers), with the prerequisites installed.

 Copy the contents of `template.settings.json` to a file in the root folder called `local.settings.json`.
 This is where you will keep all the settings used for running the app locally.
+If you are running in a dev container, remember to replace all references to `localhost` in your settings with `host.docker.internal`

 ## Mongodb
 You'll need a mongodb to use to store data: